 Figure 4: Pest on Fluted pumpkin A: Garden snail on leaves of fluted pumpkin; B) Eastern lubber grasshopper on leaves of fluted pumpkin C) Winter moth larva D) Soft scale coccus insects

-3. 4 Prevalence of pests per Treatment levels
+3. 4 Prevalence of pests per Treatment level

-The pests were recorded in varied numbers, with the blank ant presenting a very high number (Table 6).
-Variegated grasshopper out numbered the other insect pest.
+The pests were recorded in varied numbers, with the black ant presenting a very high number (Table 6).
+Variegated grasshopper out numbered the other insect pests.